Skip to main content

 • Mixed -> Online: pinakea stops the local AI helper, clears local embeddings, AI-generated summaries, AI-generated titles, and LLM tags for the current Set, then Online Mode regenerates them through OpenRouter credit.
 Your own tags and starred items are preserved.

 • Online -> Mixed: pinakea validates the local model files first.
 If anything is missing or needs repair, it opens the model installer before switching.
 Online embeddings generated with OpenRouter credit are replaced and cannot be reused for Mixed Mode.
-Existing summaries, titles, and tags are kept.
+Existing automatic item summary records, titles, and tags are kept.

 For populated Sets at or above 1,000 items, pinakea recommends staying in Online Mode.
 See Use Online Mode.